HeXY0223/get-A-shares-stock-informations/readme.md

 ## Project Status and Future Plans

+* **Updates on 25/08/11 ~ 25/08/14:**

+  * The database now supports real-time updates!
+Simply run `src/pipelines/update.py` to trigger it.

+   * Added calculation and storage of new factors, located in the `src/factor_lab` folder.

+   * Implemented better logging with loguru—now you can check logs in the `logs` folder.

+* **Updates on 25/08/04 ~ 25/08/08:**

-* **Current Status**: The project is initially built, with only a few functions implemented in `demo.py` to demonstrate Tushare API calls and MySQL data storage.
+   * Initial project setup.
+A few functions were implemented in `src/demo.py` to demonstrate Tushare API calls and MySQL data storage.

-* **Future Updates**: Plans to gradually add more features, such as data query optimization, batch processing, data analysis modules, etc. Contributions of code or suggestions are welcome!
+**Future Updates:** Planning to gradually add more features, such as query optimization, batch processing, and data analysis modules.
+Contributions and suggestions are welcome!
 ## Notes

 * Ensure that the Tushare Token is valid and the MySQL database is properly set up.